Sylordis/csv-reorganiser/README.md

 #### Engines

 There are 2 engines in the CSV reorganiser.
 For each engine, the configuration file is written in a slight different way.
-The first one (id `1` or `chess`), is using a simple structure and performs only simple operations.
+* The first one (id `1` or `chess`), is using a simple structure and performs only simple operations.
-The second one (id `2` or `hyde`), is an experimental engine using a text based definition of operations, with text filters directly included in the operation definition.
+* The second one (id `2` or `hyde`), is an experimental engine using a text based definition of operations, with text filters directly included in the operation definition (still in implementation).

 You can change which engine you are using by using the option flag `-engine <engine-id>` or `-e <engine-id>` where `<engine-id>` is the engine name or number.
 You can also specify the engine in the configuration file via the header, using the tag `engine` which behaves the same as the option.